merkede/podcast-website/content/blog/2022-apero/index.md

 As Aristotle once wisely stated, “The more you know, the more you can do.”
 And with first principles thinking, individuals can truly know and do more, pushing the boundaries of what’s possible and creating a brighter future for us all.

-# DeCarte Philosophy and First Principle Thinking
+## DeCarte Philosophy - First Principle Thinking

 René Descartes, the father of modern Western philosophy, is widely known for his contributions to the development of first principles thinking.
 Descartes is often credited for popularizing the idea of using systematic skepticism and doubt as a method for arriving at certain knowledge.
 He believed that the pursuit of truth and knowledge must begin with questioning everything we previously believed to be true, and only accepting those beliefs that could be logically deduced from self-evident first principles.